Deploy Guide

 ---

-The file path becomes the URL.
-A file at src/content/pages/docs/getting-started.mdx renders at /docs/getting-started.
+The file path becomes the URL. src/content/pages/docs/intro.mdx → /docs/intro.

-- Go to Cloudflare Dashboard → Workers & Pages → Create → Pages → Connect to Git
+- Cloudflare Dashboard → Workers & Pages → Create → Connect to Git

 - Build command: